Canada · duration itinerary

 Your 2-day plan

-PaceStandardThis 2-day itinerary for Montreal balances iconic landmarks with local flavors, perfect for couples seeking a mid-range cultural and culinary adventure.
-Explore the historic charm of Old Montreal, indulge in world-class dining, and experience the vibrant local life in the Plateau Mont-Royal.
-Enjoy breathtaking city views from Mount Royal Park and savor classic Montreal dishes.
+PaceStandardThis two-day itinerary for Montreal balances iconic landmarks with local experiences, perfect for couples seeking a mid-range culinary and architectural adventure.
+Explore the historic charm of Old Montreal, indulge in its vibrant food scene, and then immerse yourselves in the bohemian atmosphere of the Plateau Mont-Royal with stunning city views from Mount Royal.
+Expect a mix of walking and short transit rides between distinct neighborhoods.

 Old Montreal Charm and Culinary Delights